 Though gatherings became monthly events, and were, of necessity, held at other peoples homes, Jon Lackey kept firm control of the invitation list and the dates, timings and themes, of what he named "Music Group".
 Now and then, when Tom Slover and Peggy Myron were in town, they invited me along to a Music Group event, to Jon's great distress - but there was nothing he could do about it in other people's homes.
 I remained quite cordial, and he remained "Harrumph!".

 In February, 2007, Jon Lackey died.
 An appropriately sanitized Obituary has been posted by Mallory & McCall (although they had stopped hosting Music Group because of a strong feeling they were just being used by Jon).
 Bonnie Calahan took over responsibility for maintaining the Music Group.
 Unfortunately, Jon Stringer also died in 2007.
 This was after long illness during which he could no longer coordinate the music programs.

-In honor of its earliest history, on 31 January 2017, Music Group was renamed to Musica Donavania.
-This name change was approved by members with knowledge of the group's history.
+In honor of its earliest history, on 31 January 2017, I suggested Music Group be renamed to Musica Donavania.
+This name change was approved by all members with knowledge of the group's history.